Taarun-Srinivas/Semantic-Segmentation-for-Visual-Place-Recognition-VPR-/README.md

 <br></br>

 # Acknowledgement
 I wish to extend my utmost gratitude for the invaluable support and guidance offered by the AI4CE lab at NYU Tandon.
 I would like to express special appreciation to Professor Chen Feng for his unwavering support and insightful advice throughout the course of this project.
-My sincere thanks go to Mr. Chao Chen for serving as a mentor and providing guidance in the successful completion of this endeavor.
+My sincere thanks go to Mr. Chao Chen for mentoring and providing guidance in the successful completion of this endeavor.